steunix/passweaver-gui/docs/index.md

 ## Alternative server name for public links

-You can configure (see `onetimesecret_public_server` in [Configure](#configure) below) a different server name for public links: this is convenient in case you want to publish on the Internet only the page that allows to see public shared secrets but not the entire site: you can then configure a reverse proxy to accept requests for your
+You can configure (see `onetimesecret_public_server` in [Configure](#configure) below) a different server name for public links (onetime secrets shared with anyone): this is convenient in case you want to publish on the Internet only the page that allows anyone to see public shared secrets, but not the entire site (e.g. no login page): you can then configure a reverse proxy to accept requests for your
 "alternative" domain name only if they begin with `/noauth/onetimesecret` or `/public`.

 # Preferences